thrau/wicket-js/README.md

 ```

-The API also provides a convenient way of writing JQuery expressions and bind client-side JQuery event behavior to
+The API also provides a convenient way of writing jQuery expressions and bind client-side jQuery event behavior to
 components.
 This allows for separation of the Wicket AJAX listening mechanisms and the true client-side JavaScript
 functionality while keeping the JavaScript in the actuall Component definitions.